sigurd-dev/mkblob/README.md

 If you need or want to pass arguments to your (binary) program you should create a script which does this and then run this script with mkblob.

+There is also a Raspberry Pi version at: <a href=https://github.com/sigurd-dev/mkblob-rpi>https://github.com/sigurd-dev/mkblob-rpi</a>

 For more information please visit: <a href=http://www.dagestad.info/mkblob>http://www.dagestad.info/mkblob</a>

 License is for now GPLv3.